 The Veggie Burger Almost Anyone Can Eat: Hilary's World's Best Veggie Burgers

-Not only are these burgers vegan, but you can also count on them being free from corn, dairy, eggs, gluten, nuts, and soy.
+Not only are these burgers vegan, but you can also count on them being free from corn, gluten, nuts, and soy.
 So if you're worried about food allergies or dietary restrictions, this is the burger that almost anyone can eat.
 The patties, made largely of millet and quinoa, have a taste that's reminiscent of a light and buttery cornbread with hints of sweet potato and greens.
-These are well-sized and cook up sturdy.
+These are well-sized and cook up well.

 The Veggie Burger for the Bean Lover: Engine 2 Tuscan Kale White Bean Plant Burgers